Spring and Autumn Pavilions: History

-Spring and Autumn Pavilions, also called ‘Spring and Autumn Royal Pavilion’, got its name from the Spring Pavilion and Autumn Pavilion.
-It is a landmark that commemorates the martial saint, Lord Kuan.
-It was selected as the one of the country's top ten beauty spot.
+Spring and Autumn Pavilions, also called "Spring and Autumn Royal Pavilion", got its name from the Spring Pavilion and Autumn Pavilion.
+It is a landmark that commemorates the martial saint Lord Kuan.
+It was selected as one of the country's top ten beauty spots.
 Each of the two towers is four stories high and octagonal in shape.
 With green tiles and yellow walls, they look like antique pagoda.
-There are thousands of turtle on a half-moon pond in front of the Spring and Autumn Pavilions.
+There are thousands of turtles on a half-moon pond in front of the Spring and Autumn Pavilions.
 Looking left from the Dragon and Tiger Pagodas, visitors can see the Spring and Autumn Pavilions.
 Next to the two pavilions is the 5-mile Pavilion, and they are connected to each other by the Nine-Bend Bridge.
 The bridge's appearance is colorful and bright, and it is a good spot for viewing lotus in the summer.
 The Spring and Autumn Pavilions is surrounded by water that reflect the pavilions at sunset.
 There is a statue of Guanyin, the Goddess of Mercy, riding a dragon in front of the Spring and Autumn Pavilions.
 According to local legends, Guanyin riding a dragon appeared in the clouds and instructed her followers to build a representation of her between the two pavilions; therefore, now there is a statue of Guanyin riding a dragon.